[Major revision–posted 3/11/21 (replaces 2/21/17 edition)]

 b.
 The PSVPAA may determine that because of extenuating circumstances the development program should be extended for an additional year.

-The PSVPAA may refer the case to the President for further action, including the possibility of resorting to pertinent provisions of the Texas Tech University Tenure Policy (Faculty Handbook, August 2004 edition, page 39, Appendix A).
-The Faculty Handbook is available online at http://www.depts.ttu.edu/officialpublications/facultyHB/HB_viewcat.php.
+c.
+The PSVPAA may refer the case to the President for further action, including the possibility of resorting to pertinent provisions of the Texas Tech University Tenure Policy (OP 32.01, Promotion and Tenure Standards and Procedures, and the Faculty Handbook).

 Prompt and full communication is essential.
 The following actions should occur:

 a.
-The written evaluations completed by the chairperson/coordinator shall be given to the individual faculty member and signed by both as evidence that the evaluation is known to all concerned.
+The written evaluations completed by the Chair shall be given to the individual faculty member and signed by both as evidence that the evaluation is known to all concerned.

 b.
-Any faculty member whose performance has been deemed incompetent by the dean and the chairperson/coordinator must be provided a meeting with the dean and the chairperson/coordinator involved in the evaluation.
+Any faculty member whose performance has been deemed incompetent by the dean and the Chair must be provided a meeting with the dean and the Chair involved in the evaluation.
 This conference will take place prior to any further action.

 c.
 Evaluations indicating incompetence may be appealed to the next higher administrative level and must be initiated within 30 working days of the receipt of the evaluation specified in section 7.a. of this policy.